Developer Relations Meet the Practitioner: Mike “Make a Difference” Mackrory

 It was inspirational to talk to Mike and get to know more about him.
 It’s always good to meet a seemingly regular person who is willing to try and change the world for the better, to lend a helping hand.

 My biggest takeaway from our talk, however, is that one can write to learn.
-Writing for Fixate has helped colleagues find Mike and discover him as a professional resource, setting up a virtuous cycle that enhances Mike’s professional reputation.
+Freelancing as a technical writer for Fixate has helped colleagues find Mike and discover him as a professional resource, setting up a virtuous cycle that enhances Mike’s professional reputation.
 Talking with Mike also reinforced one of my (and Fixate’s) core principles—that the coding bug can bite anyone, regardless of origin or education.
 Really, the same goes for writing.
 Mike is living proof, and he is passing it on.